Tannis1195/Iot-Summer-2024/README.md

 - **1 4000mAh powerbank**<br />
   (Unknown brand), ~100 SEK

-The total cost of the entire project is difficult to accurately estimate as most of the used parts are refurbished from old Aurdino starter packs, but after finding most parts (or similar) I have calculated an estimated cost of 700kr
+The total cost of the entire project is difficult to accurately estimate as most of the used parts are refurbished from old Aurdino starter packs, but after finding most parts (or similar) I have calculated an estimated cost of **700 Sek**

 ## Computer setup
-During this project, all Micropython code was written in the Thonny IDE.
-I ran Thoony on a Surface Pro 7, which was connected to the micro USB port on the Pico.
-To get this working I did the following:
+During this project, all MicroPython code was written in the Thonny IDE.
+I ran Thonny on a Surface Pro 7, which was connected to the Raspberry Pi Pico via its micro USB port.
+Here’s how I set it up:

 1. Downloaded and installed [Thonny](https://thonny.org/)
-2. Connect the Pico to the computer
+2. Hold down the BOOTSEL button (Located on the pico) while connecting the Pico to the computer (This engaged BOOTLOADER mode)
 3. Open Thonny
 4. Click **Run**
 5. Click **Select interpreter**